Wulf/create-rust-app/README.md

 $ cd my_project && create-rust-app
 ```
   - CRUD code-gen to reduce boilerplate
+    - Scaffolds the db model, endpoints service file, and hooks it up in your `/api`!
   - `react-query` hooks generation for frontend
+    - Generates a hook for each handler function defined in the `services/` folder
+    - Edit generated hooks afterwards -- they won't be regenerated unless you delete (or rename) the hook!

 # Walkthrough